talkable/talkable-docs/_sources/email_marketing_and_automation/custom_app.rst.txt

 Webhook Signature Verification
 ------------------------------

-The `x-talkable-signature` header included in each signed event contains signature that you must verify.
+The `x-talkable-signature` header is included in each request contains a signature that you have to verify to make sure the request is not compromised.

-Talkable generates signatures using a `Base64 <https://en.wikipedia.org/wiki/Base64>`_ encoded hash-based message authentication code (`HMAC <https://en.wikipedia.org/wiki/HMAC>`_) with `SHA-256 <https://en.wikipedia.org/wiki/SHA-2>`_.
+Talkable generates the signature using a `Base64 <https://en.wikipedia.org/wiki/Base64>`_ encoded hash-based message authentication code (`HMAC <https://en.wikipedia.org/wiki/HMAC>`_) with `SHA-256 <https://en.wikipedia.org/wiki/SHA-2>`_.

-To verify signature, you must complete the following steps:
+To verify the signature, you should complete the following steps:

 **1. Prepare the** `payload_json` **string**

-  Create a JSON string from the payload of request.
+  Create a JSON string from the payload of the request.

 **2. Determine the expected signature**